 The Captcha plugin from BWS is a good one you may want to have a look at.
 It lets you choose the operations and the complexity levels.

 6] The Limit Login Attempts plugin will limit the rate of login attempts, by way of cookies, for each IP.
 It will allow only the configured number of attempts after which the user will get locked out.
-You can configure all its settings like number of attempts allowed, lock out period, allowed re-tries and so on.
+You can configure all its settings like the number of attempts allowed, lockout period, allowed re-tries and so on.
 This plugin is useful in preventing brute force attacks.

-If a user uses and incorrect username or password, he or she will see this message.
+If a user uses an incorrect username or password, he or she will see this message.

 7] Change the WordPress Panel login URL from default /wp-admin/ to something else using Rename wp-login plugin.
 This plugin is useful in preventing brute force attacks too.

 8] Use a Security Scanner plugin to scan your WordPress installation files periodically.
 The Sucuri Security – SiteCheck Malware Scanner plugin enables you to scan your WordPress site using Sucuri SiteCheck right in your WordPress dashboard.
 It checks for malware, spam, blacklisting, .htaccess redirects, hidden eval code, and other security issues.

 Furthermore, it verifies if WordPress and PHP are up-to-date and hides the WordPress version from the public, etc if your site is protected by a Web Firewall.
 It also protects your Uploads Directory, restricts wp-content and wp-includes access by hardening file permissions, and checks for the integrity of your core WordPress files.
 It monitors a large number of actions, including, Login attempts, Failed Logins, File Changes, and so on.

 Sucuri also checks if your site has been black-listed anywhere like Google Safe Browsing, Norton Safe Web, Phish Tank, SiteAdvisor, Eset, Yandex, etc and informs you about it.